OCA/bank-payment-alternative/account_payment_sepa_credit_transfer/readme/DESCRIPTION.md

-Module to export payment orders in SEPA XML file format.
+Module to export payment orders in ISO 20022 XML file format.

 [ISO 20022](https://www.iso20022.org/) is the new international standard for bank XML files.
 This module implements SEPA Credit Transfer (SCT),